 But it takes courage and faith to be dramatically outnumbered and not give ground.
 We need courage to keep our ground as we see the overwhelming numbers advancing and faith to believe that we can actually win.
 This applies in every area of life.
 Whether we are personally facing the foe, or it is our family that is under attack, or our church, or our nation...

 However, there are two things I would like to point out.

-First, every promise of God is conditional.
-At the very least they are conditional on faith and obedience.
+First, all promises of God are conditional.
+At the very least, they are conditional on faith and obedience.
 If we don’t have faith that God is in control and that we will see victory in the situation, then we will quite likely be bowled over.
 [God is merciful and faithful, He’ll see that we get more opportunities to exercise our faith.]
 And we must be walking, to the best of our ability, in the ways of God.
-If we are indulging in sin, God will allow our enemies to overwhelm us until we are sick of sin and ready to repent.
+If we are indulging in sin, God may allow our enemies to overwhelm us until we are sick of sin and ready to repent.
 We see that time and time again in the Old Testament, especially in Judges.

 When we are going into battle on any level, we need to make sure our own hands are clean.
 Remember Ai [Joshua 7]?
 We need to repent and deal with sin in our lives, families, churches, and nations before we expect God to grant victory in the challenges we are facing.

 Second, when we are in battle with clean hands we need to remember it is God’s battle.
 The odds are unimportant.
 In fact, the greater the odds the more glory God gets.
 That does not mean we sit on our hind quarters.
 We must do the fighting, believing that it is God moving through us.